FamilySearch/GEDCOM.io/_pages/gedzip.md

 ---
-title: GEDCOM Package
+title: FamilySearch GEDZip
 permalink: /gedzip/
 sidebar:
   nav: "gedzip"
 ---

-## The GEDCOM Package File Type
+## The FamilySearch GEDZip File Type

 It is often useful to transmit a GEDCOM document together with a set of external files.
-The GEDCOM Package file format is provided for this purpose.
+The FamilySearch GEDZip file format is provided for this purpose.
-A GEDCOM Package file is a Zip archive, as defined by [http://www.pkware.com/appnote](http://www.pkware.com/appnote) and standardized by ISO/IEC 21320-1:2015.
+A FamilySearch GEDZip file is a Zip archive, as defined by [http://www.pkware.com/appnote](http://www.pkware.com/appnote) and standardized by ISO/IEC 21320-1:2015.

 *Note — A few details about the zip archive format are useful to fully understand GEDCOM Package :*